wenhanwu95/KHMP-Project-Page/README.md

 </div>

----

-## Overview

-**KHMP** is a high-fidelity stochastic human motion prediction framework that combines physics-informed training with adaptive Kalman refinement in the DCT frequency domain.
-It is designed to suppress high-frequency jitter while preserving natural motion details, producing smoother, more realistic, and physically plausible future motion sequences.

----

 ## Abstract

 Stochastic human motion prediction aims to generate diverse and plausible future motions from observed sequences.
 Despite recent progress in generative modeling, existing methods often suffer from high-frequency jitter, temporal discontinuities, and physically implausible poses.
 We propose **KHMP**, a novel framework for high-fidelity human motion prediction that applies an adaptive Kalman filter in the DCT domain to refine predicted motion sequences.
 By treating high-frequency DCT coefficients as a structured noisy signal, KHMP recursively suppresses jitter while preserving motion details.
 In addition, the framework incorporates training-time physical constraints, including temporal smoothness and joint angle limits, to enforce biomechanical plausibility.
 Experiments on Human3.6M and HumanEva-I demonstrate that KHMP achieves strong quantitative performance while producing smoother and more realistic motions.